How to Build a Circuit Training Workout Routine

 Step 3: Determine How Many Stations

-Now it’s time to begin filling in the lines of your circuit workout.
+Now it’s time to begin filling in the lines of your circuit workout routine.
 Start by choosing how many different exercises, or stations, you want to comprise your workout.
 The lower your time domain, the fewer stations you should choose.
 It’s common to include anywhere from five to 10 stations in a workout.

 Step 4 – Choose Your Exercises